tonyyo11/tonyyo11.github.io/_posts/2025-03-12-mastering-macos-updates-with-super.md

 - **Scheduled Installation:** Highly automated setups often want to ensure the user doesn’t have to interact with super.
 You can also leverage Super’s **maintenance window** or **scheduled install** features to run updates during off-hours (e.g., nightly) to minimize disruption.

-** A Best Practice: ** If you need hands-off patching, configure Super with no (or very limited) deferrals and automate authentication**.
+**A Best Practice:** If you need hands-off patching, configure Super with no (or very limited) deferrals and automate authentication.
 Use an MDM integration or stored credentials for Apple Silicon so the process doesn’t stall for a password.
 Schedule the updates during low-usage times when possible to reduce impact.

 ### **IT-Controlled Updates for Regulated Environments**

 IT often tightly controls updates in highly regulated industries (finance, healthcare, government, etc.).
-Organizations might **delay or manually approve updates** due to compliance checks or software compatibility testing.
+Organizations might delay or manually approve updates due to compliance checks or software compatibility testing.
 Super can be configured to support this IT-driven approach:

 - **Manual Trigger & Maintenance Windows:** Rather than running continuously, Super can be deployed or triggered only when IT is ready to roll out an update.
-Admins might push a Jamf policy to **initiate updates at a specific approved time**.
+Admins might push a Jamf policy to initiate updates at a specific approved time.
-- **Minimal User Choice:** In compliance-focused settings, you may choose **not to allow deferrals** or only allow very short deferrals (e.g. postpone by a few hours, or just a few days) once the update is triggered.
+- **Minimal User Choice:** In compliance-focused settings, you may choose not to allow deferrals or only allow very short deferrals (e.g. postpone by a few hours, or just a few days) once the update is triggered.
 The priority is ensuring devices patch promptly within mandated timeframes.
 Super can enforce an immediate restart or update once the scheduled time arrives, with limited ability for users to skip it.
 - **Block/Allow Specific Updates:** These organizations often differentiate between **minor security updates and major OS upgrades**.
 A common practice is to *enforce minor updates* (security patches) regularly but *delay major OS upgrades* until they are tested.
 Super supports this by configuration.
 By default, Super focuses on minor macOS updates; it will only upgrade to a new OS if explicitly allowed.
 For instance, adding the `AllowUpgrade` key set to true in Super’s config profile will permit jumping to the next macOS version.
-Not setting that means Super will stick to the current OS family’s updates – a helpful safeguard if you want to **hold off on major OS changes** (e.g. going from macOS 14 Sonoma to macOS 15 Sequoia) in regulated environments.
+Not setting that means Super will stick to the current OS family’s updates – a helpful safeguard if you want to hold off on major OS changes (e.g. going from macOS 14 Sonoma to macOS 15 Sequoia) in regulated environments.
 A healthcare or government agency might use Super to enforce that all Macs apply, say, the latest macOS security update within 7 days of release (to meet security requirements).
-They might **hold back major version upgrades** for months - to a max of 90 days, and only push them via Super after thorough testing.
+They might hold back major version upgrades for months - to a max of 90 days, and only push them via Super after thorough testing.

 **A Best Practice:** In these environments, **integrate Super with your change-management process**.
-Use configuration profiles to set a policy that *disables automatic major upgrades* (unless needed) and consider using **Super’s scheduling or maintenance window** to apply updates during authorized times.
+Use configuration profiles to set a policy that *disables automatic major upgrades* (unless needed) and consider using Super’s scheduling or maintenance window to apply updates during authorized times.
 Ensure any required credentials (Jamf API or local admin) are in place on Apple Silicon Macs so that when you trigger the update, it is complete without user input.
 This approach gives IT full control over *when* updates occur, aligning with regulatory or business requirements.

 ### **Hybrid Approach – Automation with User Deferrals**